 Bottom line

 Delta has confirmed plans to open five Delta One Lounges, in New York (JFK), Los Angeles (LAX), Boston (BOS), Seattle (SEA), and Salt Lake City (SLC).
-The first two lounges are now open, in New York and Los Angeles.
+The first three lounges are now open, in New York, Los Angeles, and Boston.
 These lounges are open to Delta One passengers, select SkyTeam business class passengers, and Delta 360 members traveling in first class.

 Delta is long overdue for introducing dedicated lounges for its premium international business class passengers, so it’s nice to see the pace at which Delta is opening these facilities.
 The JFK location in particular sounds impressive, as it’s Delta’s biggest lounge ever.
-While the LAX lounge is smaller, it looks great as well.
+While the LAX and BOS lounges are smaller, they look great as well.
 As you might expect, crowding can be an issue during peak hours.

 What do you make of the Delta One Lounge concept?